Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to

 Due to its thriving seafood industry, Cetara remains the most traditional of the main Amalfi Coast towns because it is the least dependent on tourism.
 Besides offering the chance to experience authentic local food & culture, Cetara also has a few fine beaches, gorgeous churches, and is easier to get to than most other Amalfi Coast towns.

-If you are looking to get off the beaten track on the Amalfi Coast, soak up some sun and charming atmosphere, and stay in an authentic Campanian coastal village, but still have access to the sights and other more famous villages of the region, then definitely consider making Cetara your home base on Amalfi Coast, or at the very least include it in your Amalfi Coast itinerary.
+If you are looking to get off the beaten track on the Amalfi Coast, soak up some sun and charming atmosphere, and stay in an authentic Campanian coastal village, but still have access to the sights and other more famous villages (and even more off-the-beaten-track ones like neighboring Erchie) of the region, then definitely consider making Cetara your home base on Amalfi Coast, or at the very least include it in your Amalfi Coast itinerary.
+And of course, any visit to Amalfi Coast should include a visit to Naples, one of the best food cities in Italy.

 Below I’ve compiled all the information you need to visit or stay in this quintessential Mediterranean village, including how to get to Cetara, where to stay in Cetara, things to do in Cetara, and the best places to eat in Cetara.